 Going to University, especially in the US, is very exciting and also intimidating.
-We know you have plenty of questions so we have put together an FAQ page as well as much more information on this page.
-Please take your time to review the information and let us know what questions arise by emailing us at [email protected]
+We know you have plenty of questions and we are here to help guide you.
+Please take your time to review the information on this page and let us know what questions arise by emailing us at [email protected]

 On this page:

 You will be able to apply for your visa as soon as you have received your I-20, paid the required SEVIS fee at www.fmjfee.com, AND the US Embassy in your country has opened for non-immigrant visa appointments.
 Please check the US Embassy website in your country for details: www.state.gov